hammyau/ODFExplorer/NamespacesSingle.md

 ![opening](/images/test1DocNSSummary.png)

-We can see we have \"hit\" elements from the dc, office, meta, styles, and text namespaces.
+We can see we have "hit" elements from the dc, office, meta, styles, and text namespaces.

 ### Drilldown

-Of course you may well wonder which elements were \"hit\".
+Of course you may well wonder which elements were "hit".

 The Drilldown table allows you to select elements and the attributes within an element.